Selling A House in Malaysia: 5 Things That You Need To Pay For!

 The lawyer’s job is not only just to draft the SPA and Letter of Offer; he/she will also handle other legal matters associated with the sale.

-The legal fees, or cost for hiring a lawyer, are charged based on the property’s selling price as follows:
+The legal fees, or the cost of hiring a lawyer, are charged based on the property’s selling price as follows:

 Price of the property